Episode 144. Crazy News Stories from 'The Times' Publication

 I don't know.

-The witches on the Brocken sail, the shoot is green back when the Faith on Yeah, back when Phaeton used to whip the seven virgins endlessly to force them to fly across fly around the world, you know.
+Back when Faith on yeah, back when Faithon used to whip the seven virgins endlessly to force them to fly across fly around the world, you know, endlessly, endlessly, endlessly causing the same events.

-Because it can't just be that the sun's going by.
+Old Saint Nick because it can't just be that the sun's going by.

 You can't do anything without seven virgins being whipped.

-Like you need that.
+Like, you need that.

-That's it's a prerequisite.
+That's a prerequisite.

 Oh, really?